777arc/textbook/content/sampling.rst

 **********************************

 Last chapter we learned that we can convert a signal to the frequency domain using an FFT, and the result is called the Power Spectral Density (PSD).
-All DSP engineers know the following, but to actually find the PSD of a batch of samples and plot it, you need to do more than just take an FFT.
+But to actually find the PSD of a batch of samples and plot it, we do more than just take an FFT.
 We must do the following six operations to calculate PSD:

 1. Take the FFT of our samples.
 If we have x samples, the FFT size will be the length of x by default.
 Let's use the first 1,024 samples as an example to create a 1,024-size FFT.
 The output will be 1,024 complex floats.